 How to get Fill the Frame Images?

-Now, let us see how to frame images with Fill the Frame composition.
+Now, let us see how to frame images with fill the frame photography composition.
 There are four ways to achieve this image composition.

 1. Use Zoom lens

-If you are using a smartphone, use the digital zoom feature to increase the magnification.
+If you are using a smartphone, try to get close to the subject or use the digital zoom feature to increase the magnification.
 Some high-end smartphones come with dual-lens options for the back camera, so make use of the lens which offers more optical magnification.

 2. Get Closer to the Subject